Better-Planet-Laboratory/WaterNet_vectorize/ReadMe.md

 # Overview

-This repository is associated with the forthcoming paper "Pierson, Matthew., and Mehrabi, Zia.
-2024.
-Deep learning waterways for rural infrastructure development. arXiv."
-Please cite this paper and attribute the work if using the model or work.

-The data outputs of this model (raster and vectorized versions) are stored and available under CC-BY-SA 4.0 from the following source: Pierson, Matthew., Mehrabi.
-Zia.
-2024, WaterNet Outputs and Code, https://doi.org/10.7910/DVN/YY2XMG, Harvard Dataverse.
+This repository is associated with the forthcoming paper "Pierson, Matthew; Fankhauser, Katie; and Mehrabi, Zia.
+2026.
+Mapping waterways worldwide with deep learning. arXiv. https://doi.org/10.48550/arXiv.2412.00050".
+Please do cite this paper and attribute the work if using the model or work.
+The data outputs of this model (raster and vectorized versions) are stored and available under CC-BY-SA 4.0 from the following source: Pierson, Matthew; Fankhauser, Katie; and Mehrabi, Zia.
+2026.
+WaterNet Global Waterways, https://source.coop/fika/waternet, Source Cooperative.

 This repository is used to vectorize WaterNet outputs.